newtheatre/history-project/_shows/97_98/a_slice_of_saturday_night_musical.md

 ---
-title: A slice of Saturday night musical
+title: A Slice of Saturday Night Musical
 season: In House
 period: Spring
 season_sort: 270